Ryangraziano1115/sunychipdesginAND_GATE/docs/info.md

 -->

 ## How it works
+A single AND gate

-Explain how your project works
+Explain how your project works.

 ## How to test
+A single LED connected to output.

 Explain how to use your project